 The New Haven Green Fund increases environmental awareness and action by supporting the efforts of environmental and grassroots organizations to advance environmental justice, community sustainability, and restoration of the natural environment.

-The Greater New Haven Green Fund will be a driving force to engage and empower citizens and organizations working to create a clean, healthy, and sustainable Greater New Haven community.
+The Greater New Haven Green Fund engages and empowers citizens and organizations to help create clean, healthy, and environmentally sustainable communities.

 Our Community Deserves